zeux/volk/README.md

 ## Optimizing device calls

 If you use volk as described in the previous section, all device-related function calls, such as `vkCmdDraw`, will go through Vulkan loader dispatch code.
-This allows you to transparently support multiple VkDevice objects in the same application, but comes at a price of dispatch overhead which can be as high as 10% depending on the driver.
+This allows you to transparently support multiple VkDevice objects in the same application, but comes at a price of dispatch overhead which can be as high as 7% depending on the driver and application.

 To avoid this, you have one of two options:

-1. For applications that use just one VkDevice, load device-related Vulkan entrypoints directly from the driver with this function:
+1. For applications that use just one VkDevice object, load device-related Vulkan entrypoints directly from the driver with this function:

 ```c++
 void volkLoadDevice(VkDevice device);